datacite/tasks/product_specifications/FBF44gf/readme.md

               And the statistics should include number downloads of outputs linked to an organisation

 Feature: Top authors and contributors list

-        # Scenario: Navigate to authors with authors and contributors list
-        #     Given that the user is in a Organisation Page
-        #       And that the Top authors and contributors list is being displayed
-        #      When the user clicks on any of the top authors and contributors
-        #      Then the user should be redirected to the researcher profile page of the ORCID

         Scenario: Facet author profile page by co-author Given that the user is in a Organisation Page